andela-stuff/andela-teams-core/wiki/misc.md

 There are many ways to solve this issue, including renaming the file to something really different (not just of a different case), commiting the change, then renaming the file again to what you really want, and commiting again.

 For more info see https://stackoverflow.com/questions/10523849/changing-capitalization-of-filenames-in-git.

+One of my favourite answers is:
+* Move all files outside of the directory to lets say the Desktop.
+* Do a `git add . -A` to remove all files.
+* Rename all files on the Desktop to the proper capitalization.
+* Move all the files back to the original directory.
+* Do a `git add .` git should see that the files are renamed.